claudiahalip/claudiahalip.github.io/_posts/2020-05-31-a_good_plan_is_a_good_project.markdown

 3. display the list characters of Breaking Bad TV show

-4.ask user for input (what character )
+4. ask user for input (what character )

-5.display "character name " and ask the user again if they want to know some facts about the chosen character
+5. display "character name " and ask the user again if they want to know some facts about the chosen character

-6.display the facts
+6. display the facts

-7.ask user again if they want to see some quotes from that character
+7. ask user again if they want to see some quotes from that character

-8.display the quotes
+8. display the quotes

 9. option to chose another character or exit